HeardLibrary/digital-scholarship/script/python/basics.md

 print('That is all?')
 ```

+Notice that both of the conditional code blocks are indented by the same amount.
+That helps make it clear that they are two options.

 Questions:
-1. Predict what would happen of `name = 'Mickey Mouse'`
+1. Predict what would happen if `name = 'Mickey Mouse'`
-2. Predict what would happen of `name = 'Minnie Mouse'`
+2. Predict what would happen if `name = 'Minnie Mouse'`

 ## if ... elif ... else ...